vageeshs/xgboost-classification-experiment/README.md

 Focus is on experimenting with XGBoost configuration and understanding of change in generated random forest tree models

+Sklearn's dataset package comes with several realworld test datasets like Iris plants, handwritten digits and wine recognition for classification and Boston housing price and diabetes for regression
+Iris plants dataset that we will use in this test has 3 types Setosa, Versicolour and Virginica with 4 features sepal length and width, and petal length and width

 ##### Iris dataset #####
 Sepal length | Sepal width | Petal length | Petal width	| Species
 ------------ | ----------- | ------------ | ----------- | --------